Performance Dashboard – 2024/25 Outturn

 • Status: Data only

-• Commentary: There were 644 households on the Housing Register as at the end of January 2025.
+• Commentary: There were 653 households on the Housing Register as at the end of March 2025.
+Over the course of 2024/25 we have received 709 applications which is an increase of 11% on the previous year.
+Over the year the number of households on the housing register has fluctuated between 653 and 701 households with people coming off the list due to either being rehoused or not renewing their applications.
 Please see the Performance Indicators Report on the Performance page for further information on this PI.

 Number of households in emergency accommodation